wanted-solutions/.github/profile/README.md

-## 👋 Hi there from WANTED.solutions 👋
+## 👋 Hi there from WANTED.solutions team 👋

-Welcome at WANTED.solutions s.r.o. organization profile.
+Welcome at [WANTED.solutions s.r.o.](https://wanted.solutions) organization profile.

 Here you can find documentation and other relevant content related to our open source repositories.